Skip to Content

 Life insurance payouts explained

 Nothing can bring back a loved one who passed away too soon.
 But a life insurance payout can lessen the financial burden after their death.
+It helps contribute to everyday finances.
+You may already have or are considering taking out life insurance.
 It’s useful to know what your loved ones will have to do if they need to make a claim.

 In this guide, you’ll learn how life insurance payouts work.
-We’ll look at who gets them, how to claim and how much they’re worth.
-We’ll also explore what to do with life insurance payouts.
+We’ll look at who gets them, how to claim and how much payouts can be worth.
+We’ll also explore what to do when you cash out life insurance payouts.

 Life insurance payouts follow a three-step process:

-Once the plan holder dies, the personal representative should contact the insurer.
+When the plan holder dies, the personal representative should contact the insurer.
+This is the plan’s trustee, executor or next-of-kin.
 It’s helpful to have the plan number.
 It’s also important to send contact details for the plan holder’s doctor.
-The insurer might also ask for a death certificate.
-In more complex cases, more information might be needed.
+The insurer might also ask for a death certificate when assessing the claim.
+In more complex cases, they may need more information.
 The insurer will then assess the claim.

 Who gets the life insurance payout?